odinuv/web/en/apv/articles/sql-join/index.md

 column to the `person` table, that column will override the first one (you will have two columns with the same name) and the query will suddenly start to return person description!
 Such errors are very treacherous so it is best to avoid them in the first place.

+### Aliases
+Alias allows you to rename a table or a column within a query.
+E.g. to rename a column you would
+write:

+{% highlight sql %}
+SELECT id_contact_type AS id, name FROM contact_type
+{% endhighlight %}

+The above query will return a table with columns `id` and `name`.
+The keyword `AS` can be omitted, so the below query is also valid:

+{% highlight sql %}
+SELECT id_contact_type id, name FROM contact_type
+{% endhighlight %}

+Learn to spot when you need aliases.
+For example you need them when writing `SELECT meeting.description, relation.description FROM ... ` because in query *result*, the column name is never fully qualified - i.e. you will have two columns named `description`.
+Therefore use `SELECT meeting.description AS meeting_description, relation.description FROM ... `
+(or rename both columns to avoid confusion).

 ### Relation vs. Table
 All results of SELECT queries are returned as tables.
 However not all of them are relations,